PyThaiNLP/pythainlp/README.md

 PyThaiNLP supports Python 3.4+.
 Since version 1.7, PyThaiNLP deprecates its support for Python 2.
 Python 2 users can still use PyThaiNLP 1.6.

-**This is a document for development branch.
+**This is a document for development branch (post 1.7.x).
 Things will break.
 For a document for stable branch, see [master](https://github.com/PyThaiNLP/pythainlp/tree/master).**

 ## Capabilities